Qiskit/qiskit/README.md

 print(result.get_data("superposition"))
 ```

-In this case, the output will be:
+In this case, the output will be (approximately due to random fluctuations):

 ```
 COMPLETED